skyvoid3/mini-users-api/README.md

-# Mini Node API
+# Mini Node API + React Frontend

-This is a minimal RESTful API for managing users, built with Node.js and SQLite.
+This is a minimal full-stack web application consisting of a RESTful API for managing users built with Node.js and SQLite, **plus** a React frontend for user interaction.
-It’s a small project to demonstrate backend fundamentals like routing, database integration, and request handling.
+It’s a small project to demonstrate backend fundamentals like routing, database integration, and request handling, as well as frontend UI and client-server communication.

 ---